felixaschultz/intastellar-cookie-solutions/wp/intastellar-consents/readme.txt

 = Short Description =
 Get compliance with EU GDPR cookie law.
 == Description ==
 This plugin loads a cookiebanner to your Wordpress site.
 It´s blocking full automatic all 3rd party cookies and scripts that a Website uses.
-There is no need for searching for all scripts it self.
+There is no need for searching for all scripts itself.
 This plugin is loading external JavaScript files, mainly the script for the Cookiebanner, from our server.
 This is necessary to keep the plugin up to date and to provide the best possible service.
 The script is loaded on every page load, so the cookiebanner is always up to date.
 The script is loading the cookiebanner in the language that is set in the settings page.